 Prof. Bridget Conley regularly teaches a Spring course on Understanding Mass Atrocities.
 The study and development of policy related to “genocide” and mass atrocities are highly contested in terms of the universe of cases, key definitions, and thresholds of violence that should trigger action.
 This course provides an overview of the debates by introducing the key concepts, contexts and policies related to mass atrocities.
 Beginning with the introduction of the term “genocide,” we will explore a range of terminologies and frameworks for defining and explaining mass violence against civilians.

 Lisa Avery is Associate Director of the World Peace Foundation.
-Lisa was previously employed as Administrative Specialist, Purchaser and Executive Assistant at Good Earth Teas in Santa Cruz, California, and graduated from Framingham State University as a Liberal Arts major.
-She is currently enrolled at Northeastern University where she is pursuing a Master’s Degree in Nonprofit Management.
+Lisa was previously employed as Administrative Specialist, Purchaser and Executive Assistant at Good Earth Teas in Santa Cruz, California.
+She graduated from Framingham State University as a Liberal Arts major and has a Master’s Degree in Nonprofit Management from Northeastern University.

 Dr. Samuel Perlo-Freeman is a Fellow at the World Peace Foundation, and Project Manager for the WPF project on Global Arms Business and Corruption.
 He was previously Senior Researcher at the Stockholm International Peace Research Institute (SIPRI).
 From 2007 to 2016 Sam worked at SIPRI on issues of military expenditure, arms industry and arms trade, and in particular was head of the SIPRI Military Expenditure project from 2009 to 2016.
 In this capacity, he recently completed a project to extend SIPRI’s unique military expenditure database backwards in time from 1988 to the 1950s.
 He is a regular contributor to the SIPRI Yearbook and presents regularly on issues of arms and military expenditure at conferences and workshops worldwide.
 Previously he was a Senior Lecturer in Economics at the University of the West of England, working mostly in the field of defence and peace economics.
 He holds PhDs in Mathematics and Economics, and is the author of numerous publications on defence and peace economics, development economics, arms industry and trade, and mathematics.